abuMomin/SQL_Query/readme.md

 **What's Inside?**

-* **Progressive Learning:** The folders are meticulously organized in a logical sequence, starting with basic SQL commands and gradually progressing to more intricate topics.
-This ensures a smooth learning experience and caters to users of varying skill levels.
+* **Progressive Learning:** The folders are meticulously organized, starting with basic SQL commands and gradually progressing to more intricate topics.
 * **SQL Operations:** Explore the core functionalities of SQL, including:
     * **CRUD Operations:** Master data manipulation through Create, Read, Update, and Delete commands.
     * **Joins:** Unleash the power of data relationships with various join types.